felipefsantos1993/food_delivery-python/README.md

 # food_delivery-python
-This is my food delivery application project using Python program language to back-end development.
+### This is my food delivery application project using Python programming language for back-end development.
 ![alt text](image.png)